MaileTechnical/HolfuyConfigTool-Android/README.md

 Please include the Android version, device model, and application log when reporting problems.

-Pull requests should be discussed in an issue before significant new functionality is added.
+Pull requests are welcome.
+Please open an issue before beginning work on significant new features or architectural changes so that we can discuss the proposed approach.

 ## Privacy Policy